See also the Talks and Publications pages.

 Former group members

-• Andrew J. P. Garner (postdoc).
+• Andrew J. P. Garner (postdoc), now with the Austrian Institute of Technology.

 • Marius Krumm (PhD student), now Postdoc at the University of Innsbruck.